 If you're looking to cut back on carbs, pack in the fruit and veg and maintain a healthy weight this gadget could transform how you cook.
 The difference between 100g of pasta and 100g of courgette is about 300kcal and the cooking time is considerably less.
 But how do you get started?
-We asked BBC Good Food’s food editor Cassie Best to give us a crash course in spiralizing…
+We asked BBC Good Food’s senior food editor Cassie Best to give us a crash course in spiralizing…

 How to use your spiralizer

 Most models available work in a similar way, and creating oodles of healthy noodles is a satisfyingly simple process: ''Attach raw fruit or vegetables to the ‘teeth’, then turn the handle to push the vegetable through your choice of blade to create vegetables ribbons, or noodles in a variety of thicknesses,'' explains Cassie.